bombasticSlacks/Aspirant/Game/Training-Chopping-Block.md

 ### Obfuscate

-Spend 2 [Power](Game/Core/Blocks/Power), you can make any character/settlement re-roll a skill test related to discovering the party or their involvement in something.
+Spend 2 [[Power]], you can make any character/settlement re-roll a skill test related to discovering the party or their involvement in something.

 ### Driver

-You can drive a [Cart](Example-Infrastructure#Cart) alone.
+You can drive a [[Example-Infrastructure#Cart]] alone.

 ### Vitruvian